Analysis | The laughable obviousness of Trump’s ‘cure’ gambit

 This year, Trump’s offered an impressive array of lures to try to close the deal with voters for his reelection.
 A payroll tax holiday until after the election.
 Money for medications for seniors.
 Various bombshell revelations which seem to be taking their time in coming.

-He’s invested most heavily, of course, in a treatment for the coronavirus.
-If he were able to, say, start distributing a vaccine for the virus before Nov.
+He’s invested most heavily, of course, in a treatment for the novel coronavirus.
+If he were able to, say, start distributing a vaccine before Nov.
 3, perhaps voters would forget about their skepticism about how he’d handled the pandemic to date.
 Perhaps there would be a burst of optimism that leads to an outpouring of affection for the incumbent president and another four years in office.

 The Food and Drug Administration, though, has decided that it wants to ensure that such a vaccine is safe for the public before they allow it to be administered.
 Trump tried to speed up the FDA’s process, backing down in the face of criticism.
 This, predictably, led to a complaint on Twitter.

-There is no reason for a vaccine to necessarily need to be approved before Election Day beyond politics, of course.
+There is no reason that a vaccine necessarily needs to be approved before Election Day beyond politics, of course.
 That Trump is indifferent to making clear his intent would be surprising, if not scandalous, were we not all effectively immunized against Trump’s behavior.

 Without a vaccine to tout, Trump was clearly in the market for another October surprise.
 And with his coronavirus diagnosis last week, he stumbled onto one.